DavidTobonIBIO/DenseDiffusion/experiments/README_experiments.md

    - Ensure you have CUDA available for GPU acceleration

 3. **Dataset**:
-   - Ensure the validation dataset is available at `./dataset/valset.pkl`
+   - Ensure the validation dataset is available at `./dataset/valset.pkl`, and the test dataset at `./dataset/testset.pkl`
-   - Ensure layout images are available at `./dataset/valset_layout/`
+   - Ensure layout images are available at `./dataset/valset_layout/` and `./dataset/testset_layout/`

 ## Usage